Actindo-AG/Documentation/Channels/Integration/04_ConfigureOrdersReturns.md

   - **every 15 minutes**
   - **every 20 minutes**
   - **every 30 minutes**
   - **every 60 minutes**

 3. Click the [SAVE] button.
   The configured time interval is saved for the selected connection.

 > [Info] Repeat this procedure for each connection to configure a time interval for the automatic download of returns.
-To manually import the returns, see [Import retruns manually](../Operation/04_ManageOrdersReturns.md#import-returns-manually).
+To manually import the returns, see [Import returns manually](../Operation/04_ManageOrdersReturns.md#import-returns-manually).

 [comment]: <> (gibt es eine default einstellung? never?)